 Rapid Changes Under Asha Sharma’s Leadership

-- Subscription Value: Reducing the price of Xbox Game Pass Ultimate while maintaining day-one access to major titles like Call of Duty.
+To increase subscription value, Microsoft has reduced the price of Xbox Game Pass Ultimate while maintaining day-one access to massive titles like Call of Duty.
+Simultaneously, the company is doubling down on its commitment to a next-gen Xbox console.